telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 ````

-1. Use the rest of the parameters exposed on the Blazor viewer component to setup its appearance and behavior as desired.
+1. Use the rest of the parameters exposed on the Blazor viewer component to set up its appearance and behavior as desired.

 1. Finally, run the project to see the rendered report.